rust-lang/rfcs/text/0000-pi-types.md

 fn do_something(const x: u32) -> u32 where x < 5 { x }
 ```

-From the callers perspective, this one is especially nice to work with.
+From the callers perspective, this one is especially nice to work with, however
+it can lead to confusion about mixing up constargs and runtime args.
+One
+possible solution is to segregate the constargs from the rest arguments by a
+`;` (like in array types).

+Another way to semantically justify such a change is by the [`Const` type constructor](#an-extension-a-constexpr-type-constructor)

 ### Square brackets